C-NERD/clinical-notes/pages/General physical examination.md

 - #[[Format of physical examinations]]
 - #[[Obligations before physical examinations]]
-- Position the patient by asking him to lie
+- Position the patient by asking him to lie supine in anatomical position
+- Ask the patient